RWang-Dev/Community-Housing-App/README.md

 **Document integrations with 3rd Party code or services here.
 Please do not document required libraries. or libraries that are mentioned in the product requirements**

-* Flask-SQLAlchemy: for interacting with Postgres database
+* Flask-psycopg2: for interacting with Postgres database
-* Flask-Bcrypt: for securely hashing passwords
 * Authlib and OAuth: for implementing authentication and user management
 * GPT: for generating AI-generated content for weekly meal schedules based on dietary restrictions and member schedules